-Income tax expenses increased by 28.0% from approximately RMB33.8 million for the year ended 31 December 2016 to approximately RMB43.3 million for the year ended 31 December 2017 primarily because of an increase in the provision of tax as a result of the increased profit.
-The effective tax rate decreased from 27.2% for the year ended 31 December 2016 to 25.7% for the year ended 31 December 2017 primarily because dividend income do not subject to assessable profits and tax adjustment in relation to previous year.
+Income tax expenses increased by 16.0% from approximately RMB43.3 million for the year ended 31 December 2017 to approximately RMB50.2 million for the year ended 31 December 2018 primarily because of an increase in the provision of tax as a result of the increased profit.
+The effective tax rate decreased from 25.7% for the year ended 31 December 2017 to 22.5% for the year ended 31 December 2018 primarily because the Group reversed a tax provision of approximately RMB7.4 million for the year ended 31 December 2018.